tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-model.md

 #### Update instances

 This API enables update of instances by timeSeriesId.
-This API only updates existing instances, and will throw an error if the instances do not already exists.
-The API also updates the name of the time series instance, the name has to be unique in the environment.
+This API only updates existing instances, and will throw an error if the instances do not already exist.
+The API also updates the name of the time series instance, the name has to be unique per environment.
 For updating the instance, timeSeriesId is required.
-Note, while updating the instance the input is taken as it is and overwritten, if any existing elements which has data and not provided in the payload they will be removed.
-So it is suggested always do a getInstance before updating the instance and change only the required field which needs to be updated and use that payload for update.
+Note, while updating the instance the input is assumed as it is and overwritten.
+If the value of any field is not intended to change, then existing value should be provided, else it will be set to null.
+So it is suggested always to do a getInstance before updating the instance and change only the required field which needs to be modified and use the entire modfied instance for update.

 Request Body:
 ```json